 Ethics: BCIT assumes that all students attending the Institute will follow a high standard of ethics.
-Incidents of cheating or plagiarism may, therefore, result in a grade of zero for the assignment, quiz, test, exam or project for all parties involved and/or expulsion from the course.
+Incidents of cheating or plagiarism may, therefore, result in a grade of zero for the assignment, quiz, test, exam, or project for all parties involved and/or expulsion from the course.

 Attendance: The BCIT Student Regulations policy (#5002) is enforced in NURS 2040.
 This states that a student may be "...prohibited from completing their course" when the student is absent "for any cause for more than 10% of the time prescribed by the course" (page 16).
-Students will be formally advised in writing when they are approaching 10% absenteeism.
-In NURS 2040, this means that they will receive a letter if they have missed a full two-hour seminar.
-If students miss a further two-hour seminar, they will have exceeded 10% absenteeism and will be required to meet with the Year 2 Coordinator.
+Students, be advised that one class missed means that you are approaching 10% absenteeism.
+If students miss a further two-hour seminar, they will have exceeded 10% absenteeism and will be given a letter that requires them to meet with the Year 2 Coordinator.